Engineers week at Tennessee Tech includes honors for faculty, staff and alumni

 She is married to TTU alumnus Rick Lewis, civil engineering, math ’77.
 Their son, Justin, and daughter, Emily, are engineers as well.

 The 2013 Computer Scientist of Distinction is Mary Patterson, math ’68.
-A retiree of IBM, Patterson has a master’s degree in engineering administration from Carnegie Mellon University.
+A retiree of IBM, Patterson has an executive MBA from Carnegie Mellon University.

 At IBM, Patterson developed operating systems and products related to file management, database and networking.
 She was director of network consulting for North America when she retired.
 She has worked with Turner Broadcasting and as a consultant for two startup software companies as well.